-- It is usually provoked by some negative event, for example, unfair treatment, humiliation, surprise, inconvenience, aggression, etc. towards ourselves or people and things we care about.
+- It is usually provoked by some negative event.
+For example, it occurs when we receive or witness unfair treatment, humiliation, surprise, inconvenience, aggression, etc. towards ourselves or people and things we care about.

-- It is a strong emotion that can easily lead to other more destructive emotion and behavior, for example, resentment, hatred, revenge, or violence.
+- It is a strong emotion that can easily lead to other more destructive emotions and behaviors like resentment, hatred, revenge and violence.

-It is a common emotion.
-Everyone gets angry at one time or another.
-It is the way that we react to negative things, for many it is the "go to" emotion whenever things big or small do not go their way.
-All by itself anger is not a bad thing, it is what anger leads to us to do that turns an emotion into a sin.
+Anger is a very common emotion.
+Everyone becomes angry at one time or another since it is usually the first reaction we seem to experience when facing negative things.
+For many, however, it is the "go to" emotion whenever things big or small do not go their way.
+All by itself anger is not a bad thing, it is what anger leads us to do that turns this emotion into a sin.

 - Hasty and Sudden Anger: The impulse when one is threatened or harmed physically or psychologically.
-Reaction of self preservation.
+A reaction of self-preservation.

 - Settled and Deliberate Anger: Reaction to unfair treatment or deliberate harm by another.
-Righteous indignation.
-Desire for justice.
+This is often referred to as righteous indignation or a strong desire for justice.

-The first two are episodic, happen from time to time in response to outside stimuli.
-The third is always present as part of one's character (not a response to outside events, but how a person is despite events).
-No matter what type of anger or how anger is triggered in you, anger is sinful when it becomes the fuel to say and do things which are wrong.
+The first two types of anger are episodic, meaning that they happen from time to time in response to outside stimuli.
+The third and fourth are always present as part of one's character (not as a response to outside events, but the normal state of that person despite events).
+No matter what type of anger or how anger is triggered in you, anger is sinful when it becomes the fuel to say and do things which are wrong or hurtful.

 Biblical Examples of Anger Fueling Sin